Government AI Governance Consulting

 Operationalise Responsible AI

 Establish an approach to operationalise responsible AI use through governance structures, policies, and procedures.
+This includes standing up cross-functional AI governance committees, defining approval processes, and embedding compliance into operational workflows.

-Key deliverable: Governance framework and policies
+Key deliverable: Governance framework, policies, and operating procedures

 3